object of this effort is to try to trace the Crossett, Connors, Philley

 or information.
 In the left margin is a link to the Family Data

-(names, dates, places).
+(names, dates, places, and some notes).
 Within each of the family pages will

 and will link to the family name they represent and its history.